 MI5 could not have prevented Fishmongers’ Hall terror attack, inquest told

-An MI5 officer has told an inquest the security service could not have prevented the Fishmongers’ Hall attack despite earlier intelligence that Usman Khan wanted to “die and go to paradise”.
+MI5 could not have prevented the Fishmongers’ Hall attack despite earlier intelligence that Usman Khan wanted to “die and go to paradise”, a senior security officer has told an inquest jury.

-The convicted terrorist killed Cambridge graduates Saskia Jones, 23, and Jack Merritt, 25, and injured three other people at a prisoner education event in London on November 29 2019.
+An internal investigation immediately after the atrocity, in which the homegrown jihadi killed Cambridge graduates Saskia Jones, 23, and Jack Merritt, 25, and injured three other people at a prisoner education event in London on November 29 2019, found the security service could not have stopped it.

-The 28-year-old, from Stafford, who launched his attack with two knives and a fake suicide belt, was shot dead by police after being chased by delegates on to London Bridge.
+The 28-year-old convicted terrorist, from Stafford, who launched his bloody rampage with two knives and a fake suicide belt, was shot dead by police after being chased by delegates on to London Bridge.

-An inquest at the Guildhall into the deaths has heard that Khan was allowed to attend despite concern that he would return to his old ways upon his release from prison 11 months earlier.
+Inquests at City of London’s Guildhall into the deaths heard that Khan was allowed to attend the event despite intelligence that he would “return to his old ways” upon his release from prison 11 months earlier.

-On Thursday, a senior MI5 officer, known as Witness A for legal reasons, said a review found the attack could not have been prevented.
+On Thursday, a senior MI5 officer, known as Witness A for legal reasons, said security services remained sceptical of Khan but there was no reason to feed concerns over his attendance at the central London event into meetings of Mappa (multi-agency public protection arrangements) beforehand.

+She said: “At that time, there was no intelligence to suggest he should not be allowed to attend.

+“On the flip side, preventing someone from doing something can have ramifications.”

 She said the security service first became aware of Khan in 2008, as a member of terror group al-Muhajiroun (ALM).